wp-plugins/soliloquy-lite/readme.txt

 * <a href="http://soliloquywp.com/addons/carousel/" rel="friend" title="Soliloquy Carousel Addon">Soliloquy Carousel Addon</a> - transform your default WordPress slider into a responsive and easy-to-use carousel slider.

 == Changelog ==

+= 2.1.7 =
+* Compatibility updates with WordPress 4.1.

 = 2.1.6 =
 * Fixed bug with grabbing settings.